-Rule Activity Classification Conditions/Standards/Terms Control/Discretion Non-Notification 14-2 Existing water management sub-zones; and (b) to the portion of the existing intensive farming land^ use that is located within the listed water management sub-zones.
-The use of land^ pursuant to s9(2) RMA Restricted and any ancillary discharge^ of contaminants^ into air must comply with the conditions^, standards and terms of Rule 14-11. (a) A nutrient management plan must be prepared for Discretion is restricted to: intensive farming land^ use activities not complying with any of the conditions, standards and terms (a), (b) and (d) to (i) of Rule 14-1 for any of the following intensive farming: (i) dairy farming (ii) commercial vegetable growing (iii) cropping (iv) intensive sheep and beef farming that was existing in the Water Management Sub-zones listed in and from the dates specified in Table 14.1, and any of the following discharges^ pursuant to ss15(1) or 15(2A) RMA associated with intensive farming, that do not comply with one or more of the conditions^, standards and terms of Rule 14-1 (except for (c)): (a) the discharge^ of fertiliser onto or into land^ (b) the discharge^ of contaminants^ onto or into land^ from (i) the preparation, storage, use or transportation of stock feed on production land^ (ii) the use of a feedpad Discretionary the land^, and provided annually to the Regional Council. (b) The activity must be undertaken in accordance with the nutrient management plan prepared under (a). (c) The nutrient management plan prepared under (a) must demonstrate that the nitrogen leaching loss from the activity will not exceed the cumulative nitrogen leaching maximum for any year in Table 14.2. (a) preparation of and compliance with a nutrient management plan for the land^ (b) the extent of non-compliance with the cumulative nitrogen leaching maximum specified in Table 14.2 (b) (c) measures good management practices to avoid, remedy or mitigate nutrient leaching and run-off, faecal contamination and sediment losses from the land^ (c) (d) measures to exclude cattle from wetlands^ and lakes^ that are a rare habitat or threatened habitat, and rivers^ that are permanently flowing or have an active bed width greater than 1 m (d) (e) the bridging or culverting of rivers^ that are permanently flowing or have an active bed width greater than 1 m that are crossed by cattle (e) (f) the matters referred to in the conditions^ of Rules 14-5, 14-6, 14-7, and 14-9
+Rule Activity Classification Conditions/Standards/Terms Control/Discretion Non-Notification (j) The discharge^A of farm animal effluent[] onto or into production land^A including: (i) effluent from dairy sheds and feedpads[] (ii) effluent received from piggeries (iii) sludge from farm effluent ponds (iv) poultry farm effluent and any ancillary discharge^A of contaminants^A into air must comply with the conditions^A, standards and terms of Rule 14-11.
+14-2 Existing intensive farming land^ use activities not complying with any of the conditions, standards and terms (a), (b) and (d) to (i) of Rule 14-1 The use of land^ pursuant to s9(2) RMA for any of the following intensive farming: (i) dairy farming (ii) commercial vegetable growing (iii) cropping (iv) intensive sheep and beef farming that was existing in the Water Management Sub-zones listed in and from the dates specified in Table 14.1, and any of the following discharges^ pursuant to ss15(1) or 15(2A) RMA associated with intensive farming, that do not comply with one or more of the conditions^, standards and terms of Rule 14-1 (except for (c)): (a) the discharge^ of fertiliser onto or into land^ (b) the discharge^ of contaminants^ onto or into land^ from Restricted Discretionary (a) A nutrient management plan must be prepared for the land^A, and provided annually to the Regional Council. (b) The activity must be undertaken in accordance with the nutrient management plan prepared under (a). (c) The nutrient management plan prepared under (a) must demonstrate that the nitrogen leaching loss from the activity will not exceed the cumulative nitrogen leaching maximum for any year in Table 14.2.
+Discretion is restricted to: (a) preparation of and compliance with a nutrient management plan for the land^ (b) the extent of non-compliance with the cumulative nitrogen leaching maximum specified in Table 14.2 (b) (c) measures good management practices to avoid, remedy or mitigate nutrient leaching and run-off, faecal contamination and sediment losses from the land^ (c) (d) measures to exclude cattle from wetlands^ and lakes^ that are a rare habitat or threatened habitat, and rivers^ that are permanently flowing or have an active bed width greater than 1 m (d) (e) the bridging or culverting of rivers^ that are permanently flowing or have an